 Naturally rules: Capricorn

-If the moon is our cosmic mom, then Saturn is totally our cosmic dad.
-Think of this planet as the stern father who's a little overly rigid and authoritarian and strict.
-"Saturn is the greater malefic, representing boundaries, limits, restrictions, and the relationship with the paternal," shares Stardust.
+If the Moon is our cosmic mom, then Saturn is totally our cosmic father figure.
+Think of this planet as the stern parent who's a little overly rigid, old-fashioned, and strict — the energy can be a bit of a buzzkill, and can definitely feel restrictive and challenging, but ultimately it's there to help you grow and learn to be more responsible.
+"Saturn is the greater malefic, representing boundaries, limits, restrictions, and the relationship with the paternal," Stardust says.
 You may be familiar with Saturn in relation to the infamous Saturn return, which happens to everyone around their late twenties (cue total existential breakdown).
-Saturn is all about tough love — but remember, it's only hard on us because it wants us to learn and grow.
+Saturn is all about tough love, hard work, and overcoming challenges — but remember, it's only hard on us because it wants us to learn to be the most mature and wise version of ourselves we can be.

 Planet of: originality; awakenings; progressiveness; revelations; letting your freak flag fly while marching to the beat of your own drum.